7. Growth, jobs and workers’ rights

 Britain is negotiating with both the EU and US, but the difference in language between the two sets of talks is stark.
 Boris Johnson and his senior negotiators have gone out of their way to irritate and offend the EU, while talking up the possibility of an ‘ambitious’ deal with the US.
 This is in spite of the fact that a deal with the US would be worth so much less than a deal with the EU, something which the government’s own figures clearly bear out – a 7.7% loss to the economy against a 0.16% gain.

-More worrying still, Boris Johnson seems so determined to meet Donald Trump’s demands that he’s prepared to do a deal which is abysmally bad for Britain.
+More worrying still, Boris Johnson seems so determined to meet US demands that he’s prepared to do a deal which is abysmally bad for Britain.
 It isn’t possible for Britain to sign deep trade deals with both the EU and US, because the standards between the two blocs are so different.
-The US shows it is well aware of this in the leaked documents, and in fact one of the US’s interests in doing a deal with the UK is to weaken the EU by peeling the UK away from the EU’s regulatory sphere (see ‘what the trade papers say’, below).
+US negotiators show they are well aware of this in the leaked documents.
+In fact one of Trump’s interests in doing a deal with the UK was to weaken the EU by peeling the UK away from the EU’s regulatory sphere (see ‘what the trade papers say’, below).

 The British government predicts there will be no overall change in employment figures as a result of the deal, because jobs lost will be made up for by jobs gained.
 Again, this will come as cold comfort to those who lose their jobs.
 Particularly concerning is the prediction that the youngest in the job market – 16‑24 year olds – are those likely to suffer most from job losses.